How Indian households are coping under COVID-19 lockdown

 "These figures suggest that the rapid distribution of in-kind or cash transfers is needed to prevent a sharp increase in malnutrition and severe deprivation," the study said.

-While 65% of urban households reporting enough provisions for a week, only 54% of rural households have enough provisions.
+While 65 per cent of urban households reporting enough provisions for a week, only 54 per cent of rural households have enough provisions.

 Reportedly, states like Delhi, Punjab and Karnataka were least affected, states like Bihar, Haryana and Jharkhand were among the worst affected.